 What Third-Party Delivery Actually Costs You (The Math Nobody Quotes)

 When DoorDash signed up our restaurant in 2021, the rep walked me through a slide deck that quoted a 15% commission.
 Sounded fine.
-The math on a $30 ticket said we’d net about $25.50.
-We signed.
-Six months later I pulled the actual deposit data against the actual ticket count and the average net per order was $19.40, not $25.50.
+The math on a $30 ticket said we’d net about $25.50, so we signed.
+Six months later I pulled the actual deposit data against the actual ticket count, and the average net per order was $19.40, not $25.50.

 The 15% was real.
-The 35% was also real.
+So was the 35%.
 They were just describing different parts of the same order.
-This post is the math you need before you sign anything.
+Here’s the math you need before you sign anything.

 The headline commission is not the all-in cost #

 The commission is the headline.
-It is not the all-in.
+It’s not the all-in.

 Where the hidden fees come from #